System Design Space

 Common pitfalls

-Ignoring ecosystem defaults and mixing arbitrary patterns that damage consistency and maintainability.
+Ignoring ecosystem defaults and mixing arbitrary patterns that damage readability and consistency.

-Postponing version upgrades and RFC adaptation until migration debt becomes operationally expensive.
+Postponing version upgrades and RFC adaptation until a managed migration turns into emergency debt work.

-Focusing only on feature delivery while underinvesting in observability, performance budgets, and API contract resilience.
+Focusing only on UI features while underinvesting in observability, performance budgets, and contract resilience.

 Recommendations

-Use Ember where product lifecycle is long, team discipline matters, and interface evolution must stay predictable.
+Use Ember where product lifetime, team discipline, and predictable interface evolution matter.

-Build around Ember conventions: router-first navigation, explicit domain boundaries, and standardized generators.
+Build architecture around Ember conventions: router-first structure, explicit domain boundaries, and standardized generators.

-Plan recurring upgrades and evaluate RFC changes early as a normal part of technical roadmap execution.
+Plan recurring upgrades and evaluate RFC changes early as part of the technical roadmap.

-Add frontend quality gates from day one: performance budgets, tests, accessibility, and user-path metrics.
+Add frontend quality gates: performance, tests, accessibility, and user-path metrics.

 References